 In this post, I will be including a few of my original teenage drawings alongside their modern AI counterparts.
 You will see the direct lines between the early pencil sketches of Spyfire and the fully realized, steampunk-inspired Time Wardens they have grown into today.

-I do not know if I will continue working on these characters again.
-What I do know is that revisiting them has been a fun and meaningful journey, one that reminded me of the spark that started it all.
+I do not know where this project will go next.
+Maybe more game chapters, maybe a board game or short film.
+What I do know is that revisiting these characters has been a fun and meaningful journey that reminded me of the spark that started it all, the joy of creating something from nothing.